dlloyd09/wordle/README.md

 printf(GREEN"This is WORDLE50"RESET"\n");
 ```

-Of course, unlike our example, you probably don't want to print a newline after each character of the word, lest it end up looking like the below!
+Of course, unlike our example, you probably don't want to print a newline after each character of the word (but you will still want to print a newline at the end of the function, resetting the color to normal at the same time), lest it end up looking like the below!

 ![Third image](3.png)